top of page

 2017

-• C2UExpo2017: For the Common Good takes place at Simon Fraser University in Vancouver and Surrey, British Columbia, gathering 500 people from Canada and across the globe
+• C2UExpo2017: For the Common Good takes place at Simon Fraser University in Vancouver and Surrey, British Columbia, gathering 600 people from Canada and across the globe.
+Joanna Ochocka, on behalf of CBRCanada, made opening remarks.
+The inaugral Community-Based Research Leadership Award was presented to Dr. Katherine Graham.
+Thank you to SFU President Andrew Petter, as well as the conference organizers: Steve Dooley and Michele Nilson.
+Well done!

-• 4 new CBRCanada Board Members are appointed: Tanis Dagert at Vancouver Island University, Dr. Kathy Sanford at the University of Victoria, Dr. Monica Mulrennan at Concordia University, Dr. Karen Schwartz at Carleton University
+• The CBRCanada Board of Directors appointed four new Board Members: Tanis Dagert at Vancouver Island University, Dr. Kathy Sanford at the University of Victoria, Dr. Monica Mulrennan at Concordia University, Dr. Karen Schwartz at Carleton University

 • The CBRC Program Development Report is released, based on a fall 2016 survey of CBRC members, stakeholders and key informants.
 The report identified three recommendations: 1) to develop a CBRC Capacity Building program, 2) to be a leader and convenor in the creation of a national community-campus engagement network and action plan with key partners, networks and funders, and 3) to develop a communications plan and strategy that includes social media functions and a simple searchable CBRC Directory and map

 • CBRCanada Board members, Drs.
-Martin Taylor and Joanna Ochocka presented about community-based research and Social Development Goals at the UNESCO Knowledge for Change Consortium organized in Ottawa.
+Martin Taylor and Joanna Ochocka presented about community-based research and Social Development Goals at the UNESCO Knowledge for Change Consortium organized in Ottawa in March 2017.
 This panel discussion gathered about 60 academic senior administrators and funders and was chaired by Dr. Budd Hall, UNESCO Co-Chair in Community Based Research and Higher Education.

 • The Engaging Communities Through Research Capacity Building event was held on November 24-25, 2017 in Waterloo, Ontario, equipping faith-based campuses from across Canada and their constituent partners to collaborate on community-based research.